 - Up to three Undergraduate Prizes at £250 each for rigorous analysis and output

 We make our prizes in a broad range of fields as befitting the landscape topic.
 We request that course leaders or doctoral programme coordinators make their nomination in one of three categories, also identifying the academic area (to the subject level) in your school that provided the academic setting and primary academic support for the degree.

 - Humanities: Including cultural geography, history, archaeology, literature or philosophy.

-- Science, Planning and Management: material geography, environmental management, material geography, planning, and science.
+- Science, Planning and Management: material geography, environmental management, planning, and science.

 - Art and Design: architecture, art, design and landscape architecture.

-The top prize includes a year’s free membership of the Group (which includes a year’s subscription to Landscape Research.
-Prize money, once awarded, will be sent out on receipt of a 500 word author’s summary of the winning and commended entries.
-These will then be published under the author’s name on the updated LRG website under the auspices of LR Research Extra.
+The prize includes a year’s free membership of the Group (which includes a year’s subscription to Landscape Research.
+Prize money, once awarded, will be sent out on receipt of a 500-word author’s summary of her/his winning and commended entries.
+These will be published under the author’s name in LR Research Extra.
 The prize winners will be invited to submit a further article based on their dissertation or project to Landscape Research or Landscape Research Extra, subject to the standard refereeing procedures of these publications.